taulantxhakli/IOS-Space-Invaders/README.md

   ## Description
 This is a game I made during my App Development (CS 305) class as a Junior.
 We were instructed to make any IOS app of our choosing and present it to the class, I chose to fill my portfolio with more game design.
 Which is why the IOS Space Invaders app idea came to mind, it is both a simple concept and grew to a fun result.
-This was written entirely in Swift using XCode and some images and sounds that I scavanged throughout the internet.
+This was written entirely in Swift using XCode and some images and sounds that I scavenged throughout the internet.
 Here is a [video](https://youtu.be/0aFLyDmD71A) showcasing the game and some information to get the viewer to understand the basics.

   ## Contributing